jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 The from sender in the heading must be the same as the sender of mail from

-If the rule is triggered: after running data command, it returns "550 Requested mail action not taken: Fake sender\r\n” and the email will not be delivered
+If the rule is triggered: after running data command, it returns "550 Requested mail action not taken: Fake sender\r\n" and the email will not be delivered